 JOB SUMMARY AND PURPOSE

-As part of the HR Service Team, the Human Resources Assistant will assist in the day-to-day operations of the Human Resources Department by performing the following duties:
+As part of the HR Service Team, the Human Resources Assistant will assist in the day-to-day operations of the Human Resources Department

 - Supports HR Service Team: performs triage on incoming calls directing calls to appropriate HR support; performs employee onboarding tasks and assists new employee orientation